+85% had no

+experience with

+distance education

+before the

+coronavirus epidemic

-85% had no experience with distance education before the coronavirus epidemic We should have been trained first, while students should have been provided internet and computers.
+We should have been trained first, while students should have been provided internet and computers.
 My school doesn't even keep an online gradebook, so I put my grades in a paper notebook.
 My own computer barely works, and computers at school don't even have the Word programme.
 Such teaching is a nightmare.
-(F, over 11 years of teaching, public school, West Pomeranian Voivodeship) CENTRUM CYFROWE Experience and self-assessment Experiences with distance education, even if they were limited to consultations with students on Skype or participation in webinars, have a significant impact on the teachers' approach to the challenges they face today.
-Those surveyed who previously had experience with distance education better assess how they are currently implementing the curriculum with students.
-Average self-assessment of distance education in teachers teaching in grades 1-3:

-Average self-assessment of distance education in teachers teaching in grades 1-8:
+(F, over 11 years of teaching, public school, West Pomeranian Voivodeship)

+Experience and self-assessment Experiences with distance education, even if they were limited to consultations with students on Skype or participation in webinars, have a significant impact on the teachers' approach to the challenges they face today.
+Those surveyed who previously had experience with distance education better assess how they are currently managing to teach their students.
+Average self-assessment of distance education in teachers teaching in grades WITHOUT EXPERIENCE \ 6,7 \ 7,5 Average self-assessment of distance education in teachers teaching in grades 1-8: